ecmwf-ifs/ecwam/README.md

 Building
 --------
-The recommended option for building the GPU enabled variants is to use the provided bundle, and pass the `--with-loki --with-acc` options.
+The recommended option for building the GPU enabled ecWAM is to use the provided bundle, and pass the `--with-loki --with-acc` options.
 Different Loki transformations can also be chosen at build-time via the following bundle option: `--loki-mode=<trafo>`.
+Direct GPU-to-GPU MPI communications can be enabled by passing the `--with-gpu-aware-mpi` option.

 The ecwam-bundle also provides appropriate arch files for the nvhpc suite on the ECMWF ATOS system.

 Running
 -------
 No extra run-time options are needed to run the GPU enabled ecWam.
-Please note that this means that if ecWam is built with `--with-loki` and `--with-acc` bundle arguments, the source-term computation will necessarily be offloaded for GPU execution.
+Please note that this means that if ecWam is built using the `--with-loki` and `--with-acc` bundle arguments, it will necessarily be offloaded for GPU execution.
 For multi-GPU runs, the number of GPUs maps to the number of MPI ranks.
 Thus multiple GPUs can be requested by launching with multiple MPI ranks.
 The mapping of MPI ranks to GPUs assumes at most 4 GPUs per host node.

 Environment variables
 ---------------------